 Grass-fed is good for you

 Young cereal grasses like wheatgrass, barley grass and alfalfa all fall into the supergreens category, and at Coconut Greens we can’t get enough of them.
-Harvested before they get to grain stage, they have a nutritional profile high in chlorophyll, protein and vitamins and minerals.
+Harvested before they get to grain stage (no gluten) they have a nutritional profile high in chlorophyll, protein and vitamins and minerals.
 The key is getting in early – as they get older and turn into grains, their vitamin levels decrease and their starch levels rise.

 So what can munching on some grass do for your body?
 Plenty.
 Alfalfa’s a great source of calcium, potassium, phosphorous and iron, and may help prevent cholesterol absorption.
 Wheatgrass and barley grass similarly provide a concentrated dose of nutrients, and can help improve gut health.
 The result is better health all around.